open-austin/open-austin.github.io/projects/process.md

 #### I have an idea for a project, but don't know how to make it or don't have the time to make it.

-Even if you don't have the resources to make your project, you should still tell us about it.

-Open an issue at https://github.com/open-austin/project-ideas.
+Even if you don't have the resources to make your project, you can still invite other people to work on it by opening an issue at https://github.com/open-austin/project-ideas.

 #### I don't have a project.
 How can I help?

 Check out the ideas at https://github.com/open-austin/project-ideas/issues, or check our experimental issues list at [helpwanted.team](helpwanted.team/open-austin).

 #### I have more questions.
 Who can I ask?